wing

 6. One of the broad, thin, anterior lobes of the foot of a pteropod, used as an organ in swimming.

-7. (botany) Any membranaceous expansion, such as that along the sides of certain stems, or of a fruit of the kind called samara.
+7. (botany) Any membranaceous expansion, such as that along the sides of certain stems, or one of the bracts on a dragon fruit, or of a fruit of the kind called samara.

 8. (botany) Either of the two side petals of a papilionaceous flower.